 Because of the nature of the vehicles being operated by a person with a CDL, certain charges are more serious than if it had been received while driving a non-commercial vehicle.

 This is true of the consequences of refusing to give a breath sample if you are pulled over for a DWI while driving a commercial vehicle in New Jersey.
 Since you do not have the right to refuse to take the breathalyzer in New Jersey, there are some serious penalties.

 For a first offense, you would be subject to the following:

-- Loss of basic driving privileges for two consecutive 6 month periods
+- Loss of basic driving privileges for 6 months

 - Loss of your CDL for one to three years (mandatory three if you were transporting hazardous materials at the time or the vehicle was placarded for same).

 - You could be treated as a second offender if the refusal is in connection with

 - leaving the scene of an accident in a commercial vehicle